Getting started with Templates

 Preview, Save and Test

-Customise the email and use the ‘Preview” tab to view the email so you can ensure it meets your needs.
+Customise the email and use the ‘Preview” tab to view the email so you can ensure it looks good.

 Once you have finished editing, click the "Save Template" button towards the bottom of the screen to add it to the template list.
 Once the template is saved, the “Send Test” button is enabled which allows you to send a copy of the template to a desired recipient to test the email.
-The From address you set must be a verified sender in your account or it will error.
+The From address you set must be a verified sender in your account.

 By default, you'll find code snippets in cURL, Python and Go, but many more options are available to view in the Send a standard email documentation.